sergrt/CameraAiDetector/README.md

 NB: to tweak performance, try to use different frame scaling, and different image formats.
 These settings affect AI system and alarm notifications, but do not affect saved videos.

 To use **multiple cameras** there's quick and dirty solution: command-line key `-c` (or `--config`) allows to set `settings.json` file by it's parameter.
 So it's possible to run several instances with different `source` variables.

+## Performance notes
+AI itself is quite heavy on resources when used on systems without dedicated CUDA capable GPU.
+The easiest and quite effective way to reduce CPU load is to use `Hybrid` detection mode (`"detection_engine": "HybridOpenCV"` or `HybridCodeprojectAI`).
+It works like this:
+1. Detect motion by analyzing simple region changes (like "detection_engine": "Simple")
+2. If motion has been detected - call AI backend of choise This approach reduces AI calls significantly, so CPU load decreases dramatically.

 ## Compilation
 ### Requirements: